An ODE approach to multiple choice polynomial programming: Application to MAX- -CUT

 Next, we are going to show the efficiency of our ODE approach.
 Let $w_{\text{tot}}=\sum_{i<j} w_{ij}$ represent the total weight of all edges and $P=(p_{ij})\in\{0,1\}^{k\times |V|}$ a matrix satisfying $p_{ij}=x^{(j)}_i$.
 It is easy to check that

 where we use the denominator layout, thereby implying that the complexity of calculating $\nabla f$ is $\mathcal{O}(k|E|)$.
 To obtain this order we have used that $W$ is a sparse matrix with $2|E|$ nonzero elements and calculating each row of $PW$ requires $\mathcal{O}(|E|)$ operations.
 By the observation in Section~\ref{subsec:cost}, we deduce that the time complexity of each FE step is $\mathcal{O}(k(|E|+|V|))$.

-We implement the ODE approach with MATLAB R2021a and run it on AMD Ryzen 5800H.
-Table~\ref{tab:MAXkCUT_time} reports the approximate total steps and time needed by running the ODE approach once and shows clearly that the computing cost is not expensive.
+Table~\ref{tab:MAXkCUT_time} reports the approximate total steps and time needed by running the ODE approach once and shows clearly that the computing cost is not expensive \adda{compared to MOH.} \adda{In MOH, each iteration step has a time complexity of $\mathcal{O}(|E|+k|V|)$ and the total iteration steps may be up to $10^6 \sim 10^8$ \cite{ma_multiple_2017}.}